+Term Definition

-Det Initions Term Definition ppm parts per million, or milligrams per liter (mg/L) ppb parts per billion, or microgram per liter (ug/L) positive es samples the number of positive samples taken that year % posit ive samples/month percent of samples taken monthly that were positive pCi/L picocuries per liter ND Not detected N/A Not applicable MCLG contaminant in drinking water below which there is no known or expected risk to health.
+- parts per million, or milligrams per liter (mg/L) ppm - parts per billion, or microgram per liter (ug/L) ppb positives samples the number of positive samples taken that year

+- % positive samples/month percent of samples taken monthly that were positive - pCi/L picocuries per liter - ND Not detected N/A - Not applicable Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MCL Maximum Contaminant Level: The highest level of a MICL contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-MRDL MRDLG Maximum Residual Disinfectant Level Goal TT Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
-AL Action Level: The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.
-90th Percentile
+MCLG - MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MRDL Maximum Residual Disinfectant Level - MRDLG Maximum Residual Disinfectant Level Goal - Treatment Technique: A required process intended to reduce the level of a contaminant in drinking TT water. - AL Action Level: The concentration of copper and lead in potable water which determines if treatment requirements are necessary for a public water system.

-Statistical value used to determine if Action Level is exceeded.
+90th Percentile Statistical value used to determine if Action Level is exceeded.
 Determined by calculating the value at which 90% of the samples tested were below that value.